 The Red area in the middle is the map of the first game, including DLC.
 The Blue area. which is mostly water and so is why it's so large, is the campaign map of Total War: Warhammer II which you can see in more detail in the map at the top of this page.

 The Purple area can only be the setting of Total War: Warhammer III.
 This area comprises the Dark Lands, the Ogre Kingdoms, Nippon, the Kingdoms of Ind, Grand Cathay, and the Hinterlands of Khuresh.
-We could imagine the Dragon Isles or the Lost Isles of Elithis being either DLC or part of the main campaign too.
 If you can see the analogy in the map, these are places based on India, China, Japan, Russia and more.

 "We’ve certainly said from the beginning that we wanted to do Warhammer as a trilogy, and that’s because we looked at the content and said that you can’t do justice to the license in just one game.
 There’s no way we could’ve done that with all factions in one game, so we knew we’d want to break it up into three games so we can do proper justice to all factions.
 Personally I’m a Daemon Chaos player!"